wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 1.1.6 =
+* Tweak: Plugin Title
+* Fix: Show ads only when query is main query

 = 1.1.5 =
 * Fix: Max ad count sometimes not working as expected and ads are not shown and max count is not reached, though